Ortho-k, or Corneal Reshaping Therapy (CRT)

 Orthokeratology is frequently a good option for nearsighted individuals who are too young for LASIK surgery or for some other reason are not good candidates for vision correction surgery.
 Because it can be discontinued at any time without permanent change to the eye, people of any age can try the procedure, as long as their eyes are healthy.

-Ortho-k is particularly appealing for people who participate in sports, or who work in dusty, dirty environments that can make contact lens wear difficult.
+Ortho-k is also appealing for people who work in dusty, dirty environments that can make regular contact lens wear difficult.